adrastia-oracle/adrastia-docs/pages/deployments/evmos.md

 ### Legacy: USD Pegged Aggregated Oracle (USD)

+{% callout %}
+Legacy: This oracle is near its end-of-life.
+Please use the newer version listed above.
+{% /callout %}

 Configured to provide high precision prices for assets denominated in various USD-pegged stablecoins on Diffusion.

 - Contract address: 0xd850F64Eda6a62d625209711510f43cD49Ef8798